prisma/ecosystem-tests/platforms-serverless/netlify-cli/README.md

 ### Environment variables

 The environment variable `NETLIFY_PG_URL` should point to a postgres database.
-Please check our internal 1Password E2E vault for a ready-to-use environment variable or
+TODO Please check our internal 1Password E2E vault for a ready-to-use environment variable or
 set up your own database and set the environment variable accordingly.